Retailer Safety:

 If you suspect any loose magnets were swallowed or inhaled, contact your medical professional right away.
 If the product involved was a Speks magnet ball, you can let them know that the flux index (fancy language for “strength”) of the magnet is under 50 kg²mm² and thus Speks may not need to be treated in the same way as much stronger magnets.
 Please always follow the guidance of your medical professional.

-Why are there so many warnings on Geode, Helix, Fleks, and Spokes and why are magnets considered to be dangerous?
+Why are there so many warnings on Geode, and why are magnets considered to be dangerous?

-Although we’ve designed Geode, Helix, Fleks, and Spokes with safety in mind, it is possible that ingestion of any loose or liberated magnets could still cause serious injury.
+Although we’ve designed Geode with safety in mind, it is possible that ingestion of any loose or liberated magnets could still cause serious injury.
 Swallowed magnets can damage internal organs and have resulted in death and serious injury.
 This is serious stuff.
-Geode, Helix, Fleks, and Spokes must be kept away from ALL children.
+Geode must be kept away from ALL children.
 Discard the product immediately if any piece becomes loose or liberated.
-Seek immediate medical attention or contact the poison control center immediately if you suspect magnets were swallowed.
+Seek immediate medical attention or contact the poison control centre immediately if you suspect magnets were swallowed.

 What are Crags Magnetic Putty made of?